Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 How do you Structure a Fartlek Training Session?

-The versatility allows beginners, 5k- ultramarathon runners, cross-country runners, and everyday individuals looking to improve fitness and run faster to incorporate a fartlek session into training by designing a workout that meets their fitness level and training goals.
+The versatility allows beginners, 5k-ultramarathon runners, cross-country runners, and everyday individuals looking to improve fitness and run faster to incorporate a fartlek session into their training by designing a workout that meets their fitness level and training goals.

 #1: 20 Minute Fartlek Run

-A 20-minute fartlek run is only 20 minutes from start to finish, and it is great for beginners who have built up enough aerobic endurance to run 20 minutes without stopping and are ready to start incorporating some faster running.
+This workout is great for runners who have built enough aerobic endurance to run for 20 minutes without stopping and are ready to start incorporating faster running.

 Here is what you will do:

-2. Run two minutes at your normal running pace.
+2. Run two minutes at your easy running pace.
+(RPE 4)

 4. This would be 12 minutes of the fartlek run portion of your run session.

-5. Because the warm-up took five minutes and you have 12 minutes of speed work, you will use the last three minutes as a cool down at an easy jog.
+5. Because the warm-up took five minutes and you have 12 minutes of speed work, you will use the last three minutes as a cool-down at an easy jog.
+(RPE 1-2)

 A person running fast on the road.